 ¡CINCO DE MAYO!

 Pendejadas!
-All right, Cinco de Mayo is essentially unobserved in Mexico, but is commemorated in all but two bars in the U.S. to celebrate a surprising but utterly insignificant victory of Mexican forces over the French Army – we hoist a cerveza to Kelly Rush.
-Mr. Rush, like the Mexican military, won an meaningless trial court victory on the way to getting routed.
+All right, Cinco de Mayo is essentially unobserved in Mexico, but it is commemorated in all but two bars in the U.S. to celebrate a surprising but utterly insignificant victory of Mexican forces over the French Army.
+So today we hoist a cerveza to Kelly Rush.
+Mr. Rush, like the Mexican military, won a meaningless trial court victory on the way to getting routed.

 The French invaded Mexico because our neighbor to the south owed reparations to the Second Empire, but decided that a siesta was more salubrious than settling up.
 By contrast, Mr. Rush was looking to be paid for the work he had done for JoAnn Goodwin.
 Kelly is undoubtedly an arborist and landscaping specialist of the first water, but as a businessman … well, that’s another story.

 Mr. Rush bid a job for JoAnn Goodwin.
 And like all of Gaul, it was divided into three parts.
 One part was tree removal, one was landscaping, and one was the installation of a drain system.
 Of course, as soon as the job began, there was mission creep.
 More trees were to be cut down, and then more, and extra branches were to be hauled away.
 Rush diligently completed the extra work, but he wasn’t nearly so diligent in getting change orders signed by his customer, leading to inevitable confusion.